Princess Helen of Serbia: Exile

 Swedish diplomats obtained permission for Helen's mother-in-law Grand Duchess Elizabeth Mavrikievna to leave Russia with Helen's children, Vsevelod and Catherine, and her own two younger children, Prince George Constantinovich and Princess Vera Constantinovna, in October 1918 aboard the Swedish ship Ångermanland.
 Helen remained imprisoned at Perm until Norwegian diplomats located her and had her transferred.
 She was then kept prisoner at the Kremlin Palace before finally being allowed to leave and join her children in Sweden.
-Helen eventually settled in Nice, France.
-She never remarried.
+Helen returned to Yugoslavia, but following the death of her father in 1921 and due to disagreements with her brother King Alexander, primarily over the treatment of their brother Prince George (arrested, declared insane, and locked in an asylum in 1925), she eventually left and settled in the French Riviera.